hmpthcs/WinkShell/README.md

 Or use AUR https://aur.archlinux.org/packages/lisgd

-(or whatever the repository for your distribution that has lisgd)
+(or whatever the repository may be for your distribution that has lisgd)

 ***lavalauncher***